jsklimavicz/Plate_Analyzer/README.md

 Testing has been performed on Ubuntu 20.04 and Windows 10 using Python 3.8.8.

 Tensorflow is used for analyzing the images with the Mask R-CNN algorithm.
 The process is highly parallelized, and runs fastest with a CUDA-enabled NVIDIA graphics card; however, images can also be processed on multiple CPU cores.

+The statistics module, which analyzes live/dead count data, contains several functions that are written in both C and python.
+The C code must be compiled and requires the [GNU Scientific Library](https://www.gnu.org/software/gsl/), and must be linked to this library during compilation into a `.so` or `.dll` file on Linux/MacOS or Windows, respectively.
+See the statistic readme for more details.
+If the C library is not compiled, full functionality is maintained using python functions; however, the C library provides substantial speed-up.

 ## <a name="gui"></a>Graphical User Interface